-The study and characterization of dissipative phase transitions (DPTs), and their peculiarities, has been the focus of a huge theoretical and experimental research, especially concerning the connection of DPTs to multimodality and metastability \cite{LandaPRL20}.
-In this scenario, two main distinctions have been drawn in the characterization of DPTs \cite{MingantPRA18_Spectral}.
-First-order DPTs are abrupt and discontinuous changes in the properties of the system's steady state \cite{KesslerPRA12}.
-These have been associated with hysteresis and critical slowing down \cite{CasteelsPRA16,BartoloPRA16,RodriguezPRL17}, which allow to observe the emergence of metastable dynamics and to study its competition with the other typical timescales of the system.
-Key to understand second-order DPTs -- where the steady state transitions continuously, but it is characterized by a divergent response -- are symmetries and their breaking \cite{BartoloPRA16,SavonaPRA17,RotaPRL19}.
-In particular, DPTs can be associated with weak and strong symmetry breaking \cite{LieuPRL20,HalatiPRR22}.
-Second-order DPTs have been shown to be key for several technological tasks.
-The cross-fertilization between quantum information processing and open system criticality led to innovative ideas to protect quantum information \cite{LieuPRL20,gravina2022critical}, enhance quantum sensing \cite{Fernandez-Lorenzo2017QuantumResources, Ilias2022Criticality-EnhancedMeasurement, Raghunandan2018High-DensityTransitions,di2021critical}, and review laser theory \cite{Takemura2021,minganti2021liouvillian,Yacomotti2022}.
+The study and characterization of dissipative phase transitions (DPTs) and their peculiarities have been the focus of a vast theoretical and experimental research, especially concerning the connection of DPTs to multimodality and metastability \cite{LandaPRL20}.
+In this scenario, two main distinctions have been drawn in characterizing DPTs \cite{MingantPRA18_Spectral}.
+First-order DPTs are discontinuous changes in the properties of the system's steady state as a function of a control parameter \cite{KesslerPRA12}.
+These have been associated with hysteresis and critical slowing down \cite{CasteelsPRA16,BartoloPRA16,RodriguezPRL17}, which allow one to observe the emergence of metastable dynamics and to study its competition with the other typical timescales of the system.
+Key to understanding second-order DPTs -- where the steady state transitions continuously, but it is characterized by a divergent response function -- are symmetries \cite{BartoloPRA16,SavonaPRA17,RotaPRL19}.
+In particular, DPTs can be associated with weak and strong symmetry breaking \cite{PRLLieu20,HalatiPRR22}.
+Second-order DPTs are useful for several technological tasks.
+The cross-fertilization between quantum information processing and open system criticality led to innovative ideas to protect quantum information \cite{PRLLieu20,gravina2022critical}, enhance quantum sensing \cite{Fernandez-Lorenzo2017QuantumResources, Ilias2022Criticality-EnhancedMeasurement, Raghunandan2018High-DensityTransitions,di2021critical}, and review laser theory \cite{Takemura2021,minganti2021liouvillian,Yacomotti2022}.